Noupin/atropos/docs/exporting.md

 4. Double-click the archive to extract a folder named `Short_YYYYMMDD_TOKEN`.
    - Double-click `Project.prproj` to launch Premiere Pro.
    - Double-click `FinalCutProject.fcpxml` for Final Cut Pro.
-   - Import `ResolveProject.fcpxml` into DaVinci Resolve.
+   - Double-click `ResolveProject.drp` to open DaVinci Resolve.
    - All editors can also import `UniversalExport.fcpxml` directly.

 The export button stays disabled while the backend is building an archive.
 Any